-Our flavored teas are some of the most popular teas we carry, at all times of the year.
+Our flavored teas are some of the most popular teas we carry at all times of the year.
 Everyone just loves the way that our smooth flavors meld with the background taste of tea.

 Assam is India's largest producer of tea, and the broad flood plains make for some of the most fertile tea estates in the world.

-Tea started in China, thus China has a large variety of black teas.
+Tea started in China, so China has a large variety of black teas.
 From the honey twinge of Golden Monkey and the Panyang teas to the chocolate of Keemuns and the turgid smokiness of Lapsang Souchong, these teas have a range and character all their own.

 Black Tea Origins